Sign up with your email and get 10% off coupon

-You can go back and customize the remaining elements: logo bar, banner, share links, bottom call to action, and footer to reflect your promotion rules and branding.
+You can also customize the remaining elements: logo bar, banner, share links, bottom call to action, and footer to reflect your promotion rules and branding.

-Likewise, the Elements tab shows you all editable parts of the page that you can customize.
+Likewise, the Elements tab shows you all the editable parts of the page that you can customize.

-If you don't want to release the landing page yet, click Save & Exit.
-We're going to describe the release process at the end of this guide.
+If you want to wait before releasing the landing page, click Save & Exit.
+We will describe the release process at the end of this guide.

 Before you create a distribution, make sure you're familiar with the Getting started with Distributions Guide.

 Automatic distribution will trigger an email with a promo code every time a new user successfully fills the form.
-Using emails as a distribution channel, you don't need any external providers to send messages straight from the dashboard.
+Using email as a distribution channel, you don't need external providers to send messages straight from the dashboard.